mozilla/data-docs/src/cookbooks/data_modeling/using_aggregates.md

 - The metric requires strict change control.
 - A scheduled alert is required in case of failure or data out of sync.
 Airflow sends emails and alerts on failure for BigQuery aggregate tables, which are addressed daily by the Data Engineering team during the Airflow Triage.
 - The table will be queried directly or used as a source for other analysis.
 Looker PDTs are not designed to be queried directly.
-- The query requires full flexibility to use DML, data types, aggregation functions and different types of JOIN.

 #### A Materialized View is suitable when:

-- To aggregate data in real-time (for example, for implementing real-time monitoring of certain metrics)
+- Your goal is to aggregate data in real-time (for example, for implementing real-time monitoring of certain metrics).
 - The results can be based on shredded data (tables with client_id).
 - The view will be queried directly or used as a source for other analysis.
 - Change control is _not_ required or is already implemented in the base table.
 This can be verified by looking for the label `change_controlled: true` in the table's metadata.